Jehadali/SDN-Topologies/README.md

 # Optimum Controller Selection
-Here, you will find a list of Software Defined Networking (SDN) Topologies representing real world topologies.
+Here, you will find a list of Software Defined Networking (SDN) Topologies , tools and procedure for optimum controller selection.